Implementing Fermented Foods

 5 Fermented Foods to Assist Overall Health

 Sauerkraut is cabbage that has been fermented.
+There are numerous health benefits of sauerkraut.
 This food will give you prebiotics and probiotics.
 It will also lower the pH in your digestive tract.
 This ultimately reduces inflammation and increases multiple areas such as brain function.

 Kimchi also contains prebiotics and probiotics.
 This food will assist in symptoms such as bloating, gas, constipation, and more.
 Adding this to your daily intake over time will create a positive impact on your health.